-On a Weight for Partial Inner Dependence AHP Using Sensitivity Analyses Shin-ichi Ohnishi, Takahiro Yamanoi Faculty of Engineering Hokkai-Gakuen University Sapporo, Japan email: {ohnishi, yamanoi}@hgu.jp Abstract - The Analytic Hierarchy Process (AHP) is widely employed in a field of decision making, and its inner dependence version is useful for cases in which criteria are not enough independent.
-In this research, we investigate "partial inner dependence" structure, i.e., only some elements (subset) of the criteria are independent.
+On a Fuzzy AHP Weight for Partial Inner Dependence Structure

+Shin-ichi Ohnishi, Takahiro Yamanoi

+Faculty of Engineering Hokkai-Gakuen University Sapporo, Japan email: {ohnishi, yamanoi}@hgu.jp

+Abstract - In a field of decision making for systems that contains human beings, the Analytic Hierarchy Process (AHP) is widely employed.
+It elicits weights of criteria and alternatives that are independent enough of each other.
+For cases in which criteria are not independent enough, an extended inner dependence AHP is useful.
+In this paper, we investigate "partial inner dependence" structure, i.e., only some elements (proper subset) of the criteria are independent.
 For the partial inner dependence AHP, we propose a new kind of fuzzy weight representation that is valid even if a data matrix is not consistent or reliable enough.
-The representation can be defined by using the results of two kinds of the sensitivity Keywords - AHP; fuzzy set; sensitivity analysis.
+Although lots of kinds of fuzzy weight for AHP have been proposed, our new representation can be defined by using the results of two kinds of the sensitivity analyses and they are useful for partial inner dependence structure.
+We finally show a numerical example of the fuzzy weight for partial inner dependence AHP.

+Keywords - AHP; fuzzy set; sensitivity analysis.